dhis2/training-docs/content/analytic_tools/tg_validationruleconfig.md

 ## Part 3 - Create a validation rule #3 using the DPT-HepB-Hib 2 threshold

+  **You can skip Part 3 if needed due to time contraints (the first 2 examples along with the participants following along will likely be enough for the 1.5 hours session).
+If you do end up skipping Part 3, you can note that this is avaialable as an example in the learner's guide.**

 In this example, a rule will be created in which we compare an entered value to a calculated threshold.
 The steps to create the rule are very similar to the previous example.